wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/list-of-prophets-and-religions.md

 toc: true
 ---

+There are several major world religions, each with their own unique beliefs and practices.
+Here is a brief overview of some of the most important religions:

+- Christianity: Christianity is a monotheistic religion based on the life and teachings of Jesus Christ.
+Christians believe in one God who created the universe and everything in it, and in the concept of the Holy Trinity – the Father, Son, and Holy Spirit.
+The Bible is the primary sacred text for Christians, and the religion is based on the belief in salvation through faith in Jesus Christ.

+- Islam: Islam is a monotheistic religion founded by the Prophet Muhammad in the 7th century.
+Muslims believe in one God, Allah, who is the same God worshiped by Jews and Christians.
+The Quran is the primary sacred text for Muslims, and the religion is based on the Five Pillars of Islam – declaration of faith, prayer, charity, fasting, and pilgrimage to Mecca.

+- Judaism: Judaism is a monotheistic religion based on the belief in one God who revealed himself to Abraham, Moses, and the other prophets of the Hebrew Bible.
+The Torah is the primary sacred text for Jews, and the religion is based on the belief in the covenant between God and the Jewish people.

+- Hinduism: Hinduism is a polytheistic religion with a diverse set of beliefs and practices that vary widely by region and culture.
+Hindus believe in a pantheon of gods and goddesses, with the ultimate reality being Brahman, the supreme godhead.
+The Vedas and Upanishads are the primary sacred texts for Hindus.

+- Buddhism: Buddhism is a nontheistic religion founded by the Buddha, who taught that the path to enlightenment involves following the Eightfold Path and the Four Noble Truths.
+Buddhists believe in the concept of karma, rebirth, and the impermanence of all things.
+The Tripitaka is the primary sacred text for Buddhists.

+- Sikhism: A monotheistic religion founded in the 15th century in India by Guru Nanak.
+Sikhism emphasizes the importance of selfless service, equality among all people, and the pursuit of spiritual enlightenment through devotion to the divine.

+- Shintoism: A religion indigenous to Japan that emphasizes a belief in the existence of kami, or spirits, that inhabit natural features like mountains and rivers.
+Shintoism emphasizes purity and cleanliness, and includes a variety of rituals and festivals throughout the year.

+- Taoism: A Chinese religion and philosophy that emphasizes the concept of Tao, or the way, as the ultimate reality and source of all things.
+Taoism encourages simplicity, humility, and a deep respect for nature and the interconnectedness of all things.

 ### List of religions

 The following table shows the an exhaustive list of religions.
 The list contains a column that indicates the level of approximated authenticity.